Set up a custom asset domain for your project

 Set up a custom asset domain

-Custom asset domain is an additional feature of Kontent by Kentico.
+Custom asset domain is an additional feature of the Kontent.ai platform.
 One custom asset domain is available for every subscription with Advanced asset management.
 If you need more custom domains, you can purchase them additionally.
 To set up a custom domain, contact us using the button below so that we can start the activation process.

 The activation is not immediate and requires cooperation from your side.
 To successfully set up the custom domain, you'll need to complete the following steps.